-The difficulty of explaining consciousness in objective scientific terms leads Peterson to defend the value of regarding consciousness as a primary element of the reality process.
-For Peterson, reality itself becomes an incoherent notion absent some principle of experience.
+The difficulty of explaining consciousness in objective scientific terms has led Peterson to consider that consciousness could be a primary element of existence.
+For Peterson, reality itself becomes an incoherent notion without some concept of experience.

-He also discusses physicist John Wheeler's sophisticated quantum mechanical extrapolation of a consciousness-involving reality (Wheeler's theory is the subject of this documentary).
+He also discusses the value of physicist John Wheeler's idea of a consciousness-involving reality based in quantum physics (Wheeler's theory is the subject of this documentary).

-Dissecting the theological concept of the Logos, Peterson identifies consciousness as possessing intrinsic value - a quality that pre-moderns attributed to the divine spark present in all beings.
-The result is that today, possession of consciousness has come to underlie our society's laws - although this is often unrecognized.
+Peterson identifies consciousness as possessing intrinsic value and as a quality that pre-moderns attributed to the divine spark present in all beings.
+The result is that today, possession of consciousness has come to underlie our society's laws - although this fact is often unrecognized.